Ukraine has been rattled by anti-government protests since November

 6. Who’s heading the opposition?

 It’s not just one figure, but a coalition.
 The best known figure is Vitali Klitschko.
 He’s a former world champion boxer (just like his brother Wladimir).
 Klitschko heads the Ukrainian Democratic Alliance for Reforms party.
-But the oppositon bloc goes well beyond Klitschko and the UDAR.
+But the opposition bloc goes well beyond Klitschko and the UDAR.
 There’s also Arseniy Yatsenyuk.
-(More on him later.)

 7. How did Yanukovych react?